Cubs vs. Nationals Player Props Betting Odds

 MLB Props Today: Chicago Cubs

-- The Cubs' Drew Smyly (2-1) will make his sixth start of the season.
+- Hayden Wesneski (2-1) will take to the mound for the Cubs and make his sixth start of the season.

+- He has started five games this season, earning a quality start (6 or more IP, 3 or fewer ER) in one of them.

+- Wesneski has two starts of five or more innings this season in five chances.
+He averages 4.4 innings per outing.

 |Opponent